How to type the at sign (@) on PC and Mac: the ultimate guide and all the tricks

 • Moving between open windows: Alt + Tab (Windows), Command + Tab (Mac)

-To write other symbols on Mac located above the numbers, use the key Shift (⇧).
-For example, Shift + 1 for the exclamation mark, Shift + 2 for double quotes (Spanish keyboard), Option +3 for the pound key (#) on Mac, and Option + E for the euro symbol (€).
-On Windows, it depends on the layout, but Shift usually also allows you to access the upper symbols.
+To type other symbols above the numbers on a Mac, use the Shift key (⇧) .
+For example, Shift + 1 for the exclamation mark, Shift + 2 for double quotes (Spanish keyboard), Option + 3 for the pound sign (#) on a Mac, and Option + E for the euro symbol (€).
+On Windows, it depends on the layout, but Shift usually also allows access to the symbols above the numbers.

 Modifier Keys on Mac and Their Glossary

-On a Mac, there are several modifier keys that, when combined, allow you to create countless shortcuts.
+On a Mac, there are several modifier keys that, when combined, allow you to perform countless shortcuts.
 They are key to productivity:

 • Command (⌘): It is the most used, equivalent to "Ctrl" in Windows